AdobeDocs/dynamic-media-classic.en/help/using/deploying-video-websites-mobile-sites.md

 ## Link a video URL to a mobile site or a website {#linking-a-video-url-to-a-mobile-site-or-a-website}

-After you publish a video, you can obtain its URL for use in your website, mobile site, or desktop application.
+When you publish a video, you can obtain its associated URL for use in your website, mobile site, or desktop application.
 Use the video URL when you want to display video in a pop-up or modal window on top of the web page.

 When a customer selects the link, their device, bandwidth, and screen size are automatically detected.
 The appropriate video is displayed for playback in a pre-defined viewer for desktop, or in the mobile device's native video player for smartphones and tablets.